Palm Beach County residents encouraged to 'Recycle Right in 2022'

-PALM BEACH COUNTY, FLA. -- The Solid Waste Authority of Palm Beach County (SWA) is encouraging residents to kick off the new year with an eco-conscious effort by launching a campaign called “Recycle Right in 2022”.
+WEST PALM BEACH, Fla. — The Solid Waste Authority of Palm Beach County is encouraging residents to kick off the new year with an eco-conscious effort by launching a campaign called "Recycle Right in 2022."

 In the last fiscal year, county residents placed more than 100,000 tons of recyclables in their blue and yellow recycle bins.